hxwork/hxwork.github.io/_pages/about.md

 # About Me

-I am a third-year Ph.D. student at the CSE Department, the Chinese University of Hong Kong (CUHK), supervised by [Prof. Chi-Wing FU, Philip](https://www.cse.cuhk.edu.hk/~cwfu/).
+I am a fourth-year Ph.D. student at the CSE Department, the Chinese University of Hong Kong (CUHK), supervised by [Prof. Chi-Wing FU, Philip](https://www.cse.cuhk.edu.hk/~cwfu/).
 I received my Master's degree at the School of Information and Communication Engineering from the University of Electronic Science and Technology of China (UESTC), supervised by [Prof. Guanghui LIU](https://scholar.google.com.hk/citations?user=AjfD95EAAAAJ&hl=zh-CN&oi=ao) and [Prof. Shuaicheng LIU](http://www.liushuaicheng.org/).
 Before that, I got my Bachelor's degree from Sichuan University (SCU).
 My research interests include 3D registration, 3D point cloud representation, and 3D hand mesh reconstruction.

 # News

+- *2025.09*: &nbsp; One paper is accepted to SIGGRAPH Asia 2025.
 - *2025.08*: &nbsp; One paper is accepted to T-PAMI.
 - *2025.05*: &nbsp; One paper is accepted to SIGGRAPH 2025.
 - *2025.02*: &nbsp; One paper is accepted to CVPR 2025.